global-121/manual/docs/faq/setting-up-121-platform.md

      4. **Optional Costs**
      Customization or integration with new third-party tools is optional and charged at an hourly rate.
 A detailed cost plan will be discussed, and work will only commence after a written agreement with the partner.

 ???
-"5. where does this money go?"
+"5.
+Where does this money go?"

      The 121 Platform is a **non-profit product**.
 The NLRC (Netherlands Red Cross) focuses on cost recovery to cover expenses for developing, maintaining, and managing the platform.
 These contributions help keep usage costs low and aim to reduce them as much as possible in the future, ensuring that funds are fully allocated to delivering aid to beneficiaries.